What is a CCGT power plant?

 Were members of the local community given the opportunity to express their views during the planning process?

 Yes.
 The project was first proposed in 2001 and public exhibitions were held in October 2001 and July 2002.
-Since then, members of the development team have worked closely with the Marchwood Power Station Working Group, made up of representatives of the parish, district and county councils to ensure that the wider community are kept informed.
+Since then, members of the development team have worked closely with the Marchwood Power Station Working Group, made up of representatives of the parish, district and county councils.

 There have been reports in the local press on a number of occasions, the Marchwood Village Newsletter has carried regular reports and in December 2006 another exhibition was held in the Village Hall.